 Written by Ayo Gospodinova

-Ancient migration routes are again being followed, as fences come down and zebras again take the paths once followed by their ancestors.
+Ancient migration routes are again being followed, as fences come down and zebras take the paths once followed by their ancestors.

 Research has now shown that this seasonal migration may have been longer than the more famous Serengeti/Maasai Mara migration.
-Unfortunately, the fast development of farming and beef production led to the construction of veterinary fences that stretch for hundreds of kilometres, cutting off much of this migration route.
+Unfortunately, the rapid development of farming and beef production led to the construction of veterinary fences that stretch for hundreds of kilometres, across Botswana cutting off much of this migration route.
 Today some of these fences are being removed, and the ancient routes are being utilised again, leading to one of Botswana’s best-kept secrets – the zebra migration.

 The migration occurs in the protected land of the Kavango-Zambezi Transfrontier Conservation Area (KAZA) – the largest transboundary conservation area in the world.
 It stretches across five southern Africa countries – Angola, Botswana, Namibia, Zambia and Zimbabwe, covering 440,000 square kilometres.
 This also shows how important it is for wildlife to preserve the raw wilderness of certain areas and to allow animals to move freely across the borders.

-Migrations are vital for the ecosystems as they prevent over-grazing and they ensure optimal utilisation of seasonal food sources.
+Migrations are vital for the ecosystems as they prevent over-grazing, and they ensure optimal utilisation of seasonal food sources.
 Predators such as lions, leopards and cheetahs and scavengers such as vultures, hyenas and jackals also benefit, as they follow the herbivores and predate on the weak and younger herd members.
 The best places to view this seasonal migration are Nxai Pan, the Makgadikgadi Salt Pans, and the Boteti River area.

 Full report: Cambridge Core, Scientific Reports, R. Naidoo, M. J. Chase, P. Beytell, P. Du Preez, K. Landen, G. Stuart-Hill, and R. Taylor (2014): A newly discovered wildlife migration in Namibia and Botswana is the longest in Africa